Equity in Computer Science Education

-Through CS4ALL, NYC students will learn to think with the computer, instead of using computers to simply convey their thinking.
-Students will learn computational thinking, problem solving, creativity, and critical thinking; and to collaborate and build relationships with peers; to communicate and create with technologies; and to better understand technologies we interact with daily.
+CS4All is working to ensure that NYC students learn to think with the computer, instead of using computers to convey their thinking.
+Students will learn computational thinking, problem-solving, creativity, and critical thinking.
+They will also learn to collaborate and build relationships with peers, communicate and create with technologies, and to better understand technologies we interact with daily.

 These skills will be integral to student success in higher education, the 21st century job market, and beyond.